artur-ciocanu/launch.en/help/quick-start/quick-start.md

 ## Additional resources

-To learn more about tags in Adobe Experience Platform, refer to these resources:
+To learn more about tags, refer to these resources:

 [https://forums.adobe.com/community/experience-cloud/platform/launchAsk](https://forums.adobe.com/community/experience-cloud/platform/launchAsk) and answer questions, submit ideas, vote on the ideas of others.
 Log in with your Adobe ID.